Your Notifications

 Surgical procedure- In Aortic valve replacement the incision is made by cutting through the sternum.
 After the pericardium is opened, the patient is put on a cardiopulmonary bypass machine, which is also known as the heart-lung machine.
 This machine performs the task of breathing for the patient and pumping their blood around while the surgeon replaces the heart valve.

 The surgeon makes a cut in the aorta when the patient is on bypass and applies a crossclamp.
 The patient's diseased aortic valve is removed and is replaced by a mechanical or tissue valve.
-After the placement of artificial valve and closing the aorta, the heart-lung machine is taken off from the patient.
+After the placement of the artificial valve and closing the aorta, the heart-lung machine is taken off from the patient.
 A transesophageal echocardiogram helps to confirm whether the new valve is functioning properly.

 Mitral Valve Replacement (MVR)